-1. The Question Paper covering the entire syllabus shall be divided into four sections (A-D).
+1. The question paper covering the entire course shall be divided into four sections.

-2. Eight questions of 15 marks each are to be set, two in each of the four sections (A-D).
+2. Eight questions of 15 marks each are to be set, two in each of the four Sections (A-D).
 Candidates are required to attempt five questions, selecting at least one question from each Section.
 The fifth question may be attempted from any Section.